sctg-development/rust-pid-controller/README.md

 # PID Temperature Controller in Rust

-A simulation-based implementation of a PID controller for temperature regulation with automatic PID parameter tuning.
+A reusable PID controller implementation in Rust with simulation capabilities and automatic PID parameter tuning.

 ## Overview

-This project demonstrates a complete temperature control system using a PID (Proportional-Integral-Derivative) controller implemented in Rust.
+This project provides a complete temperature control system using a PID (Proportional-Integral-Derivative) controller implemented in Rust.
 It includes:

-- A PID controller implementation with configurable parameters
+- A reusable PID controller library with configurable parameters
 - A thermal system simulation modeling a heating element and thermal dynamics
 - An autotuning module that automatically determines optimal PID parameters
 - Comprehensive testing to validate controller behavior